Saint Andrew Music Society

 Mary Huff, conductor

-Six ensembles from the New York City Children’s Chorus – totaling over 160 choristers – will perform music of America’s past to the present day from early American song to beloved African-American spirituals to gems of the American stage today
+Six ensembles from the New York City Children’s Chorus – totaling over 180 choristers – will perform beloved music of childhood from across the ages.

 Ticket Information